 Their passions and interests drive their work, at the core being a desire to actively work to contribute to a healthy environment and improving human well-being.
 They are inspired by the people they meet, their clients, students and evolutionary leaders focused on exploring the essence of Conscious Business.

-Andrew has been the director of Living Learning Australia and the School of Living Music since 1999.
+Andrew has been the director of Living Learning Australia and the School of Loving Music since 1999.
 He is a practising musician, and has worked as a music mentor/coach, with a range of agencies and community groups, including 25 years working in the Victorian Youth Justice system and a 20 year connection to the First Nations music community of Melbourne.

 After 21 years Jacqueline left the world of corporate affairs and television to focus on ways to heal the earth along the way becoming a certified practicing Permaculturist.